-September 2019 Course: A Journey Through Art History
+September 2020-21 Course: Art History Through the Ages

-This starts on Wednesday, 25 September 2019 and it will be based on my personal view of recent exhibitions and four of my Tate Modern tours interspersed with subjects that have attracted my attention during the spring and summer of 2019.
+This starts on Wednesday, 23 September 2020 and it will be based on my personal view of recent exhibitions interspersed with subjects that have attracted my attention during the spring and summer of 2020.
 The exhibitions and topics covered are subject to change between now and September.

 |Held at:||The White House, 45 The Avenue, Hampton TW12 3RN